matbury/mod_revealjs/README.md

 3. Go to Administration > Site administration > Notifications
 4. Installation process will initiate (follow the on-screen instructions)

-During the installation process, the SWF Activity Module will attempt to move the `/moodle/mod/revealjs/revealjs/` directory to `/moodledata/repository/` If this fails, you will have to move the directory and all its contents manually.
+During the installation process, the Presentation Module will attempt to move the `/moodle/mod/revealjs/revealjs/` directory to `/moodledata/repository/` If this fails, you will have to move the directory and all its contents manually.